varunon9/Remote-Control-PC/README.md

 7. Control presentation on laptop via phone
 8. Suspend, Restart or Shutdown your laptop using phone
 9. Fetch your laptop screen to Android (only single click supported)
+10. Browse Android files on Desktop (View and Download)

 ## How does it work?